Incode Webhooks

 - Global watchlists webhook - Triggered when a global watchlist result is updated.

 - Work history webhook - Triggered after processing the work history search for a user.
+This webhook is exclusive to Mexico.

 - Proof of payment webhook - Triggered after processing the payment proof validation for a user.
+This webhook is exclusive to Mexico.

-Configuring webhooks custom headers
+Configure webhooks custom headers

 Retry Policy

-200 OKalong with theapplication/jsonheader or the status code204 No content.
+200 OKalong with theapplication/jsonheader or204 No content

 | Retry attempt | Delay (seconds) | Delay (minutes) | Total (minutes) |